behooked/project-description/README.md

 # project-description
 Behooked is an open source webhooks service that allows clients to register webhooks for one or more events.
 Upon successful registration, clients will receive a notification each time the event occurs.

-Behooked offers a RESTful API to administrate webhooks.
+- The Webhook API allows you to administrate webhooks.

 - The Trigger API allows you to administrate triggers and thus define for which type of events you would like to offer a webhook.